miniyon/skipping_upto_boston/README.md

 ![image](https://user-images.githubusercontent.com/117662647/203756894-46173b66-4a7d-466d-bb05-d5d89a5dbcf2.png)

-You can find the answers to my question @ https://medium.com/@yaminin617/how-i-decided-to-airbnb-c0dafc4e0da2 Feel free to explore the notebook and add any other useful insights!!!
+You can find the answers to my questions @ https://medium.com/@yaminin617/how-i-decided-to-airbnb-c0dafc4e0da2 Feel free to explore the notebook and add any other useful insights!!!

 DataSource :